sunil-9/linux/imp questions/unit 3.md

 **Note** Keep in mind that `fdisk` is suitable for MBR-style partitions.
 For GPT partitions, you would typically use `gdisk` or `parted` utilities.
 Always be cautious when using disk partitioning tools, as incorrect usage can result in data loss.

+## 8. What do you mean by run level?
+Explain different run level with their function.
+A run level refers to a specific operating state or configuration of the system, which determines which services and processes are running.
+Run levels are typically used to manage the system's behavior and define its operational mode.
+Different run levels have distinct purposes and are often used to control system behavior for various tasks, such as booting up, shutting down, or switching between different modes of operation.

+Traditionally, Unix-like systems, including Linux, use run levels to manage system states.
+While the specific run levels can vary between different distributions, here is a general overview of commonly used run levels along with their functions:

+1. **Run Level 0 (Halt/Shutdown):** This run level is reserved for shutting down the system.
+When you switch to run level 0, the system will halt and power down.
+No user-level processes or services are active in this run level.

+2. **Run Level 1 (Single User Mode):** This is the maintenance or recovery mode.
+It provides a minimal environment with a single superuser (usually root) logged in.
+It is often used for system maintenance tasks when you need exclusive access to the system.

+3. **Run Level 2 (Multi-User Mode without Networking):** In this run level, the system boots into a multi-user mode without network services.
+It's suitable for situations where networking is not required, such as a standalone desktop.

+4. **Run Level 3 (Multi-User Mode with Networking):** This is a full multi-user mode with networking enabled.
+It's the default run level for many Linux distributions when they start up in non-graphical mode.
+In this run level, you have access to networking services and can have multiple users logged in simultaneously.

+5. **Run Level 4 (Undefined/Custom):** Run level 4 is typically not used by default in most Linux distributions.
+It's left undefined, allowing system administrators to customize it for specific purposes or applications.

+6. **Run Level 5 (Graphical Mode):** This run level starts the system in a graphical user interface (GUI) mode, often with a display manager like GDM (GNOME Display Manager) or KDM (KDE Display Manager).
+It's suitable for desktop environments and provides a user-friendly interface.

+7. **Run Level 6 (Reboot):** Similar to run level 0, run level 6 is used for system rebooting.
+When you switch to this run level, the system will initiate a reboot.

+The specific run levels and their functions can vary between different Unix-like operating systems and distributions.
+Additionally, modern Linux distributions, like systemd-based ones, often use target units instead of traditional run levels for managing system states.
+Target units offer greater flexibility and are more expressive in describing the desired system behavior.
+However, the concept of run levels is still useful for understanding the historical organization of system states in Unix-like systems.

+## 9. What is initrd?
+initrd stands for `initial RAM disk`.
+It is a temporary filesystem that is mounted during the Linux boot process, typically before the actual root filesystem is mounted.
+The initrd contains essential programs, modules, and scripts needed to boot the system and load the appropriate kernel modules and drivers to access the root filesystem.